Retirement Planning in Singapore: Here’s Your Step-By-Step Guide

 Estimate Monthly Expenses

-It is important to estimate the amount expenses you are likely to incur in order to have an idea of the amount of money that can be set aside for retirement savings.
+It is important to estimate the number of expenses you are likely to incur in order to have an idea of the amount of money that can be set aside for retirement savings.
 Estimating monthly expenses allows one to identify unnecessary expenses that can be done away with.

 Use a Retirement Calculator

-Do It Yourself Insurance and DBS bank also offer interactive calculators that you one use to determine potential retirement payout.
-Some of the key data needed for computation include, desired retirement age, and desired monthly income, current monthly income and age.
+Do It Yourself Insurance and DBS bank also offer interactive calculators that you use to determine potential retirement payout.
+Some of the key data needed for computation include the desired retirement age and desired monthly income, current monthly income and age.

 Bolster Retirement Savings with CPF